Observing cities as a complex system: Scaling infrastructure of cities

 which is an extremely large value of its Elongation.
 Further, the average distance between two random locations in a line of length $l$ is $l/3$, so we get that $D_L = 170/3$ km.
 Thus, we get that the Sprawl of The Line will be

 also highly sprawled.
-Therefore, in The Line, their extreme Elongation and Sprawl contribute to the distance between people in the city being $\sqrt{S_L E_L} \approx 10.7$ times longer than on a circular city \cite{prieto2023arguments}. }
+Therefore, in The Line, their extreme Elongation and Sprawl contribute to the distance between people in the city being $\sqrt{S_L E_L} \approx 10.7$ times longer than in a circular city \cite{prieto2023arguments}. }

-{ Although the shape of The Line has some negative aspects, including its extreme elongation and the fact that it requires extremely tall and costly infrastructure to achieve such high densities, there are at least two positive aspects regarding the city.
+{ Although the shape of The Line has some negative aspects, including its extreme elongation and the need for extremely tall, costly infrastructure to achieve such high densities, there are at least two positive aspects for the city.
 First, they aim to minimise the footprint of the city.
 Thus, the plans for The Line start by recognising that urban sprawl has negative impacts on the planet.
 But secondly, they aim to construct a car-free city.
-Thus, they also recognise that modern urban mobility should rely primarily on active mobility for short distances and in public transport for longer journeys. }
+Thus, they also recognise that modern urban mobility should rely primarily on active mobility for short distances and on public transport for longer journeys. }